Life down under

 Australia from an insider’s perspective

-Your immersion tour begins with sightseeing in Australia’s cultural capital of Melbourne.
+Your immersion in Australia begins with sightseeing in the country's cultural capital of Melbourne.
 You’ll then journey out to spectacular Ayer’s Rock—Uluru—for a visit to one of Aboriginal Australia’s most sacred sites to experience indigenous customs developed over thousands of years.You’ll also trek out to the Great Barrier Reef and learn how its fragile coral ecosystem is now threatened by unchecked industrialization.
 Next you’ll explore Sydney’s historic districts, hipster neighborhoods, and surf beaches.tracking endangered wild game.

 The many wonders of New Zealand